ericgj/groem/README.markdown

     app.callbacks do

-      when_closed 'started' do |response|
+      when_closed :started do |response|
-        # do something with closed responses to 'started' notifications
+        # do something with closed responses to :started notifications
       end

       when_clicked '*/process/confirm' do |response|